-From the Estonian experience, the lesson is that the only way we will learn to move forward on cyber security related issues is by going through a painful growing process of suffering from, and dealing with, online attacks.
-Estonia's approach was to establish the Cooperative Cyber Defence Centre of Excellence (CCD COE), a NATO-approved think-tank whose mission is essentially to formulate new strategies for understanding, and preventing, online attacks [2, 15].
+From the Estonian experience, the lesson is that the only way we will learn to move forward on Cybersecurity related issue is by going through a painful growing process of suffering from, and dealing with, online attacks.
+Estonia's approach was to establish the Cooperative Cyber Defence Centre of Excellence (CCD COE), a NATO-approved think-tank whose mission is essentially to formulate new strategies for understanding, and preventing, online attacks [2,15]

-In South Korea, the cyber attack resulted in the Ministry of Defence in South Korea launching a cyber warfare command centre (mimicking the US defensive steps), designed to fight against possible hacking attacks.
-Along a cyber police force, the centre is charged with protecting government organisations and economical subjects from hacker attacks.
-Despite the establishment this cyber warfare command centre, there have been repeat attacks in March 2011.
+In South Korea, the Cyber attack resulted in the Ministry of Defence in South Korea launching a Cyber warfare command centre (mimicking the US defensive steps), designed to fight against possible hacking attacks.
+Along a cyber police force, the centre is charged with protecting government organizations and economical subjects from hacker attacks.
+Despite the establishment this Cyber warfare command centre, there have been repeat attacks in March 2011.

 The lesson from Iran is that the Stuxnet type attacks are not over yet, while the key message from Georgia is that attacks could be disguised as civilian while they are military, with some hostile government's knowledge.
-China taught us a focus on Industrial espionage with the goal of stealing IP and designs, command signal data and information of financial and commercial nature.
+From China we learn about a focus on Industrial espionage with the goal of stealing IP and designs, command signal data and information of financial and commercial nature.